Earthquakes: What To Do Before

 3.Educate Yourself and Family Members

 - Contact your local emergency management office or American Red Cross chapter for more information on earthquakes.
-Also read FEMA's "How-To Series" for information on how to protect your property from earthquakes.
+Also read FEMA's Protect Your Property from an Earthquake for additional information and guidance.

 - Teach children how and when to call 9-1-1, police, or fire department and which radio station to tune to for emergency information.